zencommerce-app/zencommerce.app/README.md

 This will apply migrations, load initial data from fixtures and start a dev server at http://127.0.0.1:8000

+To run a worker for background jobs:

+1. New terminal window and

+    redis-server /usr/local/etc/redis.conf

+2. New terminal window and

+    source ./venv/bin/activate

+    python ./zencommerce/worker.py

 Useful step:

     python ./zencommerce/manage.py createsuperuser